Energy & Water

 UZH and the Amt für Abfall, Wasser, Energie und Luft (AWEL) of the Canton of Zurich have a measure-based target agreement to reduce energy consumption in the period 2018-2027.
 UZH has been fulfilling this target agreement since 2018, including in 2023.

-The specific electricity demand per employee and per student has been reduced since 2014.
-The specific heat demand per employee has also been reduced compared to 2014, while the demand per student has remained the same.
+The specific electricity demand per employee and per student has been reduced since 2015.
+The specific heat demand per employee and per student has also been reduced compared to 2015.

 Electricity